joe-anidas/tictactoe/README.md

 # Tic-Tac-Toe

-This is a simple Tic-Tac-Toe game built using HTML, CSS, JavaScript, and jQuery.
+This is a simple Tic-Tac-Toe game built using HTML, CSS and jQuery.

 ## Features
 - Interactive Tic-Tac-Toe board